Fujifilm X-T100 vs Sony HX350

 It is notable that the X-T100 has a hotshoe, while the HX350 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The HX350 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
+Both the X-T100 and the HX350 have been discontinued, but can regularly be found used on ebay.
+The X-T100 was replaced by the Fujifilm X-T200, while the HX350 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony HX350?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.